-Building Service's are likely to be the lead contractor for the work and discussions are ongoing.
+Building Service's are to be the lead contractor for the work.
+When appointing sub-contractors Building Service's will comply fully with procurement regulations.
 Having recently completed works at Provost Skene's House they have direct experience of working on high profile listed buildings.

-Time
+12. Time

-Time Constraints & Aspirations
+12.1 Time Constraints & Aspirations